Sha-Kumar/Decision_Tree_Generator/README.md

 - flutter SDK with web-wnabled( To enable the web app development in flutter SDK  [  ```Click Here```  ](https://flutter.dev/docs/get-started/web) )
 - Android Studio(The latest non-conflicting version)
-- VS Code/Sublime Text(Any Editor)
+- VS Code/Sublime Text(or Any Editor)

 # Installing